-The surplus was due to the following reasons, One being the growth in membership both in terms of new members joining and existing members adding additional tonnage.
-The second factor is that the Company earned additional premium on ships entering Additional Premium areas.
+The surplus was due to the growth in Membership both in terms of new Members joining and existing Members adding additional tonnage.
+In addition, the Company earned additional premium on ships entering Additional Premium areas.

-The Company's investment portfolio also performed very well generating an investment income of US \$5,064m which represents a return of 13.67% (2019:2.98%),
+The Company's investment portfolio also performed well in difficult market conditions generating an investment income of US \$3.806m, which represents a return of 9.13% (2020:13.67%),

 In addition, because of the Company's reinsurance programme it is protected from any claims arising.
-Free reserves of the Company as at 20 February now stand at US\$43.911m.
+Free reserves of the Company as at 20 February now stand at US\$48.424m.

-A further testament of the Company's strength is that for the eight-year running it has retained its A.M.
+A further testament of the Company's strength is that for the ninth-year running it has retained its A.M.
 Best, A- Stable rating.
 The rating reflects the Company's excellent risk adjusted capitalisation, its record of accomplishment of operating performance and its established profile as a specialist underwriter of war risk insurance for ships.

-For solvency purposes, the Company's own basic funds are US \$46.539m.
-Its Solvency Capital Requirement (SCR) is US\$24.055m; at the year-end, the Company exceeded its regulatory capital requirement by US\$22.484m (ratio of 197 %).
+For solvency purposes, the Company's own basic funds are US\$52.606m.
+Its Solvency Capital Requirement (SCR) is US\$25.461m; at the year-end, the Company exceeded its regulatory capital requirement by US\$27.145m (ratio of 207 %).

-The Company's Minimum Capital Requirement (MCR) has been calculated at US \$6.014m.
-At the year-end, the Company exceeded its minimum capital requirement by US\$40.525m (ratio of 774%).
+The Company's Minimum Capital Requirement (MCR) has been calculated at US\$6.365m.
+At the year-end, the Company exceeded its minimum capital requirement by US\$46.241m (ratio of 827%).

-DIRECTORS REPORT
+DIRECTORS' REPORT